 In 1996, Comeaux founded in Rome Italy, Consortium Carissimi with the aim of presenting – above all – the sacred and secular music of early Roman Baroque.
 As well as works by Carissimi, the ensemble also performs pieces by his contemporaries that, either because of similarity of style or because of their freshness and inventiveness, have often been mistaken for music by Carissimi.
 Consortium Carissimi also devotes much of its research and concert activity to composers such as Graziani, Rossi, Pasquini and Sances, thus providing a clearer picture of the extraordinary effervescence that existed in the music world during the early Baroque period in Rome.

-Comeaux now resides in the United States where a state-side ensemble the Consortium has been established, exploring the larger works of the early baroque for concerts.
-Comeaux is director of Liturgy and Music at St. Joachim and Anne Catholic Parish in Shakopee Minnesota.
+Comeaux now resides in the United States where a state-side ensemble the Consortium has been established, exploring the larger works of the early baroque for concerts and is also a member of the Basilica of Saint Mary Schola and Choir in Minneapolis.